-Summary of General Fund Revenues
+Summary of Operating Revenues

-In aggregate, the FY2022 budget projects \$270.0 million in total General Fund revenues, \$42.6 million (or 18.7%) more than 2020 actuals primarily because the County anticipates using of \$19.5 million in ARPA funds and \$3.7 million fund balance for eligible spending.
-The FY2022 budget also assumes revenues to return to normal as the pandemic recedes, and it assumes additional fee and grant revenues with the establishment of the Health Department.
+In aggregate, the FY2022 budget projects \$284.9 million in total operating revenues, \$44.8 million (or 18.6%) more than 2020 actuals primarily because the County anticipates using of \$19.5 million in ARPA funds and \$5.7 million fund balance for eligible spending.
+The FY2022 budget also assumes revenues to return to normal as the pandemic recedes and projects additional fee and grant revenues with the establishment of the Health Department.